sminez/sminez.github.io/about.md

 ![me](assets/me.jpeg){:class="img-responsive"}

 Hi, I'm Innes.
-A former software engineer and "data guy" over at [Cocoon Labs][0] in Leeds and Software developer for [SEI-Y][4] in York.
-Now I work at [Anaplan][5].
+A software engineer living in York.

-Day to day I work on a variety of projects, supporting the research being carried out by colleagues based here in York and further afield.
+Day to day I work with a variety of technologies (primarily back-end and scripting) in order to facilitate a dev-ops workflow for other developers.

 Outside of work I'm a photographer, amateur Physicist and Mathematician ([helping Dr John Williamson][1] with his theory of [Absolute Relativity][2])